Mini Meringue Bites which are colourful, light and crisp. Pop them in a jar for the perfect foodie gift or party meringue treat.

 - Once all the sugar has been added, whisk on full speed for at least 5 minutes until truly stiff and glossy.
 To test whether the mixture is ready, rub a small amount of the mixture between thumb and finger.
 If it is still gritty with sugar, continue to whisk until smooth.

 - Finally add any flavouring to the meringue mix and whisk or fold through.

-- Depending on how many different coloured meringues you want to make, you will need a piping bag painted with each individual colour.
+- Depending on how many different coloured meringues you want to make, you will need to repeat the above and prepare a piping bag painted with each individual colour.
 You will also need to divide the meringue mixture proportionately for each colour.

-- Fill the bag with meringue, squeezing and squishing a little to remove any air pockets.
+- Fill each bag with meringue, squeezing and squishing a little to remove any air pockets.

-- Secure down the baking paper to the baking sheet with a small blob of icing paste.
+- Secure the baking paper onto the baking sheets with a small blob of icing paste in each corner.

 - Trim the end off the piping bag (to leave a hole about the size of a 50p piece).